uggla/tracim/README.md

 ## Install frontend: Automated Script for easy setup ##

+Run the following commands as a sudoer:

     ./install_frontend_dependencies.sh
     ./build_full_frontend.sh

-This script use command with sudo, make sure you have installed and configured sudo.
-You can run also with root if you add root in parameter of this script.
+Or as root:

+    ./install_frontend_dependencies.sh root
+    ./build_full_frontend.sh

-You can add "-d" to build_full_frontend.sh to disabled obfuscation and reduce build time.
+Note: You can add "-d" to build_full_frontend.sh reduce build time.
+This will disable obfuscation and minification.

 ## Running Tracim using pserve ##